XPRNetwork/grant-framework/applications/fundle.md

 **Platform status**

 We have developed and finished the application and token bonding curve protocol.
 Everything is right now **working and running** on the Polygon blockchain and the application is already tested on usability and bugs with customers.
-In the coming weeks we will finetune the application and start with the sales and marketing process.
+In the coming weeks we want to finetune the application and start with the sales and marketing campaign.
 We are planning to launch the platform in the coming months!

 ### Ecosystem Fit